RK0429/kupicelib/README.md

   * Moved simulator classes into a separate package.
 * Version 0.3
   * Cloning and renaming from PyLTSpice 4.1.2
-  * Starting at 0.3 to align with the spicelib in PyPi
+  * Starting at 0.3 to align with the kupicelib in PyPi